c-rizz/lr_gym/README.md

 * **EffortRosControlController** is built on top of RosEnvController and uses ros_control effort controllers to command joint efforts
 * **MoveitRosController** is built on top of RosEnvController and uses MoveIt to control a robot in cartesian space
+* **MoveitGazeboController** is build on top of MoveitRosController and GazeboController, it integrates the moveit-based control with useful methods only available in simulation

+There are various environments already implemented, you can find them in the `lr_gym/src/lr_gyn/envs` folder.

 ## Setup - stable_baselines 2